polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Noncompete

-Providing any offering that does not compete with the software is a permitted purpose.
+Other than providing any offering that competes with the software, any purpose is a permitted purpose.
 An offering competes with the software if it functions as an economic substitute for the software, for at least some potential users, even if provided free of charge.

 ## Prior Uses